The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Find out how the Amish live and work during a visit to Berlin, Ohio, also known as Amish Country.
 This part of Ohio is home to the largest Amish population in America – even more than Lancaster, Pennsylvania.

 Start at the Amish & Mennonite Heritage Center for background information about the Amish way of life and the people of the community.
 Make sure to visit Heini’s Cheese Chalet to choose from hundreds of varieties of homemade cheese.
-Stop into Boyd & Wurthmann for a hearty Amish meatloaf meal with pie for dessert.

-11. Indiana Dunes National Park
+12. Indiana Dunes National Park

-indiana dunes national park
+indiana dunes national park - weekend getaways and day trips from chicago

 The fun part of coming here is being able to play on the sand dunes.
 The dunes are located right on Lake Michigan, so you can go swimming if the weather cooperates.
 And on clear days you may even see the skyline of Chicago 50 miles away!

 The park also has some modest hiking and bike trails and some reasonably comfortable campgrounds, making this an affordable and cheap road trip from Chicago.
-It’s only 60 minutes away by car.

-12. Minneapolis
+13. Minneapolis

 spoonbridge and cherry

-Another of my favorite Midwest cities is Minneapolis.
-(At least during the summer!)
-The drive here is 6 hours.
 Visit the cherry on a spoon sculpture at the Sculpture Garden, head over to the Mall of America for some shopping, check out the natural beauty of Minnehaha Falls, and visit the fascinating Mill City Museum.

 While you’re at the Mall of America, consider the SEA LIFE Minnesota Aquarium, which houses all the underwater wildlife you could possibly want to see.

-13. Mammoth Cave National Park
+14. Mammoth Cave National Park

 mammoth cave best road trips from chicago